VietnamHo Chi MinhBinh Tay Market in Cho Lon (Ho Chi Minh City)

 Binh Tay Market in Cho Lon (Ho Chi Minh City)

-Binh Tay market, also known as the name Cho Lon Moi (The New Market), has played an important role in Ho Chi Minh City’s residents’ daily life.
-Sitting on Thap Muoi Street, considered as the heart of Chinatown, the Binh Tay Market is the central local market in District 6 and one of the biggest local markets in Ho Chi Minh City.
-In the 1920s of the 20th century to replace the Cho Lon Cu (The Old Market), the Binh Tay Market was built by a Chinese businessman named Quach Dam.
+Binh Tay market, also known as Cho Lon Moi (The New Market), has played an essential role in Ho Chi Minh City’s residents’ daily lives.
+Sitting on Thap Muoi Street, the heart of Chinatown, Binh Tay Market is the central market in District 6 and one of the biggest local markets in Ho Chi Minh City.
+In the 1920s, a Chinese businessman built Binh Tay Market to replace the Cho Lon Cu (The Old Market).

 The History of Binh Tay Market and Binh Tay Market’s Founder

-When asked about the founder of Binh Tay Market, most people living in Ho Chi Minh City would tell stories about a man named Quach Dam.
-They claim that he was the founder of the Binh Tay Market, or at least the one who gave the major financial support to construct this old local market.
+When asked about the founder of Binh Tay Market, most people in Ho Chi Minh City would tell stories about a man named Quach Dam.
+He was the founder of the market, who gave significant financial support to construct this old local market.

 Binh Tay Market in Cho Lon 2

-Born in 1863 in Chaozhou city, Guangdong Province, China, his original name was Quach Diem.
-He then moved and made his fortune in Saigon (former Ho Chi Minh City) in the mid of 1880s.
-Quach Dam started out from nearly nothing, and made his living by collecting and recycling garbage, or called “ve chai” in Vietnamese.
-No one was his family, no place to call home, but Quach Dam persistently worked hard and cultivated the dream of becoming rich one day.
+Born in 1863 in Chaozhou City, Guangdong Province, China, his original name was Quach Diem.
+He then moved and made his fortune in Saigon (former Ho Chi Minh City) in the mid-1880s.
+Quach Dam started from nearly nothing and made his living by collecting and recycling garbage or called “ve chai” in Vietnamese.

 He then tried buying and selling buffalo hides and fish bladders all around Saigon and even to many countries nearby.
-After saving up a small capital and experience, he rented a house to start his small business on Hai Thuong Lan Ong street called Thong Hiep.
-He later moved to another housing block to extend the business with the advantage of facing the main canal that connected Saigon to other South West provinces, Quach Dam quickly change his strategy into investing in the trading of rice.
+After saving up a small amount of capital and experience, he rented a house on Hai Thuong Lan Ong Street called Thong Hiep to start his small business.
+He later moved to another housing block to extend the business.
+Quach Dam quickly changed his strategy to invest in the trading of rice.

-With his wisdom and experience gained through many tough years, he became one of the most successful merchants in Saigon by the 1900s.
-After Quach Dam’s death in 1927, his sons succeeded in the family business and took over the role of Thong Hiep’s director, but the economic crisis happened and caused the business of the Quach to collapse.
+He became one of the most successful merchants in Saigon by the 1900s.
+After Quach Dam died in 1927, his sons succeeded in the family business, but the economic crisis happened and caused the Quach business to collapse.

-Right after “The Old Cho Lon Market” was no longer can be used for business, Quach Dam decided to buy a piece of land on modern Thap Muoi Street, District 6 with the aim of building “The New Market” – the biggest market in the South of Vietnam.
+Right after “The Old Cho Lon Market” was out of business, Quach Dam decided to buy a piece of land on modern Thap Muoi Street, District 6 to build “The New Market” – the biggest market in the South of Vietnam.

 Binh Tay Market in Cho Lon

-Binh Tay Market has a typical design of Eastern style that you can easily recognize on the roof and applied the modern building technique of the Western at that time.
+Binh Tay Market has a typical Eastern design that you can easily recognize on the roof, and modern building techniques were applied to the West at that time.
 Quach Dam then divided the market into small and equal blocks for merchants in the Cho Lon area to continue their business.

 Binh Tay Market in Cho Lon 4

 The construction of Binh Tay Market began in February 1926 and finished in 1930.
-However, Quach Dam never had a chance to see his biggest ambition because he died on May 14th, 1927 at the age of 65, which makes the Binh Tay Market his uncompleted dream.
+However, Quach Dam never saw his biggest ambition because he died on May 14th, 1927, at 65.

 Binh Tay Market in Cho Lon 5

-About 100 years old of establishment and development, Binh Tay Market still plays the main role as a major business hub, the scale of product categories even grows larger and larger after decades.
-You can find many things such as fresh produce, and foods like other wet markets as well as fabrics and cosmetics offered at the wholesale price here.
-The ground floor and upper floor’s areas are all dedicated to the business of over a thousand shops here, which could easily make you lost your ways.
+About 100 years old in establishment and development, Binh Tay Market still plays the leading role as a significant business hub.
+You can find many things, such as fresh produce and foods, as well as fabrics and cosmetics, offered at wholesale prices—the ground floor and upper floor areas house over a thousand shops.

-Binh Tay Market went under a big renovation (from September 2017), so there are many changes for tourists visiting.
-A lot of shops including wholesalers and retailers have to operate their business in a temporary area covered by aluminum plates outside of the construction area.
-The reconstruction is now completed and you can freely explore the area.
+Binh Tay Market is undergoing a big renovation (from September 2017), so there are many changes for tourists visiting.
+Many shops, including wholesalers and retailers, have to operate their business in a temporary area covered by aluminum plates outside the construction area.
+The reconstruction is now completed, and you can freely explore the area.

 Binh Tay Market in Cho Lon temporary market map